 • work in the background.

-the utility is installed quite simply - after clicking on the "Install" button, the application itself recognizes the installed programs for surfing the Internet and displays them in the general list.
-During testing, the Mozilla Firefox, Opera and Internet Explorer browsers used on the computer were immediately determined.
+The utility is installed quite simply - after clicking on the “Install” button, the application itself recognizes installed programs for surfing the Internet and displays them in the general list.
+During testing, the browsers used on the computer were Mozilla Firefox, Opera and Internet Explorer.

-To call the manager's settings, you need to click on its shortcut in the tray and select the "Settings" item.
+To call up the manager settings, you need to click on its shortcut in the tray and select “Settings”.

-The menu is Russified, it is quite easy to navigate it.
-The default settings are optimal, you do not need to change anything.
+The menu is Russified and it’s quite easy to navigate.
+The default settings have the optimal value; there is no need to change anything.

 Pros: